aws-solutions-library-samples/guidance-for-deduplicating-syndicated-data-on-aws/source/README.md

  in other AWS accounts (not the *Main* account) that will be authorized to push data into the system using `OpenSearchDataload` lambda deployed with the *DataloadStack*.

 Template:
---parameters SearchContentStack:EXPRINCIPALS="<main roles: 3>,<secondary roles: n>
+--parameters SearchContentStack:EXPRINCIPALS="<main roles - 3>,<secondary roles - n>"

 1. main roles: Only these 3 roles provided here with *Main Account Number* changed `arn:aws:sts::{Main Account number}:assumed-role/DataLoadStack-ExternalIngestionRole/OpenSearchDataload,arn:aws:sts::{Main Account Number}:assumed-role/LambdasStack-InternalIngestionRole/delta2q,arn:aws:sts::{Main Account Number}:assumed-role/LambdasStack-InternalEnrichmentRole/deltaq2enreachment`

-2. secondary roles: As many roles as *Secondary* Accounts you want to use separated by comma.
+2. secondary roles: As many copies of this unique role per *Secondary* Account you want to use, change `Secondary Account Number` accordingly and separate each copy with a comma.
 `arn:aws:sts::{Secondary Account Number}:assumed-role/DataLoadStack-ExternalIngestionRole/OpenSearchDataload`

 * ADPRINCIPALS: Contains a comma separated list of *Principals* in *Main* AWS account that will be admins of the system.